T1taniumF0rge-Industries-Inc/Software/PySoft/Large Projects/SQLite Password Manager/README.md

 Otherwise, you just need a standard Python 3.8 or newer interpreter with the option to import local python files as modules enabled (this should be enabled by default unless your interpreter didn't install correctly).

+Note that in some instances, the password may not be shown on screen.
+This is for security, and in any of these cases, the password will be copied to the clipboard.

 ## Download: